Balpos07/afri-backend/README.md

-# AfriHealth - Naija Medical Voice Assistant
+# Afrika Tori - Naija Medical Voice Assistant in Pidgin

-A multilingual medical voice assistant powered by AI that provides health recommendations in **Yoruba** language.
+A multilingual medical voice assistant powered by AI that provides health recommendations in **Pidgin** language.
 Users can speak their symptoms, and the system transcribes, analyzes, and responds with medical guidance using text-to-speech.

 ---